OSH Answers Fact Sheets

 Can drug resistance be prevented?

-The World Health Organization now strongly advocates the use of directly observed therapy (DOT).
-The WHO recommends that the patient be seen to swallow their medication by a trained (not necessarily medically trained) individual.
-Along with the proper prescription of drugs, WHO believes that DOT monitoring, which ensures that patients take the prescribed medications for the appropriate periods of time, will greatly reduce drug resistant TB.
+The Public Health Agency of Canada advocates the use of directly observed therapy (DOT).
+Along with the proper prescription of drugs, DOT monitoring helps to make sure that patients take the prescribed medications for the appropriate periods of time.
+It is essential to finish treating TB properly (which takes at least 6 months) to greatly reduce the risk of a drug resistant TB from developing.

 Although every effort is made to ensure the accuracy, currency and completeness of the information, CCOHS does not guarantee, warrant, represent or undertake that the information provided is correct, accurate or current.
 CCOHS is not liable for any loss, claim, or demand arising directly or indirectly from any use or reliance upon the information.